-Summer ICAP quantities for each generator fuel/technology type in each year and capacity locality were taken from the GIT study model output.
-The GIT study modeled economic entry and exit of generators over time from 2020 to 2040, with significant entry of renewable generation and battery storage by 2032, and some exit of fossil fuel and nuclear generation.
-In each model year, the GIT model provides annual ICAP quantities for each fuel/technology type, which are analogous to summer ICAP values.
-Winter ICAP values for nonrenewable resources are derived from the GIT ICAP quantities by multiplying by a scaling factor of (Weighted average winter ICAP / Weighted average summer ICAP) by fuel/technology type calculated from the NYISO 2021 Gold Book.12 Winter ICAP values for renewable resources are assumed to be identical to summer ICAP values for those resources.
+Summer ICAP quantities for each generator fuel/technology type in each year and capacity locality were taken from the GIT Evolution Study model output.
+The GIT Evolution Study modeled economic entry and exit of generators over time from 2020 to 2040, with significant entry of renewable generation and battery storage by 2032, and some exit of fossil fuel and nuclear generation.
+In each model year, the GIT Evolution Study model provides annual ICAP quantities for each fuel/technology type, which are analogous to summer ICAP values.
+Winter ICAP values for nonrenewable resources are derived from the GIT Evolution Study ICAP quantities by multiplying by a scaling factor of (Weighted average winter ICAP / Weighted average summer ICAP) by fuel/technology type, calculated from the NYISO 2021 Gold Book.
+Winter ICAP values for renewable resources are assumed to be identical to summer ICAP values for those resources.